International Fonts with many alphabets

 Support for fonts and texts based on 16-bit Unicode and classic 8-bit code-pages.

-IconEdit has extensive support for editing and manipulating international fonts.
+IconEdit has extensive support for editing and manipulating international wide character Unicode fonts with multiple languages.

 Fonts can be text optimized so only the characters used in the texts are in the font.
 This can give great savings in memory space for languages with many characters such as Chinese, Japanese, and Korean.